 |2017||Château Les Ormes de Pez (St. Estèphe)|

 Spicy and grounded with fertile soil and the reddest of fruit, here you’ll find cedar, tobacco and blackberries.
-Timelessly crisp, fresh and lively with herbs, olive and pepper on the palate and in the finish, this wine is 51% Merlot, 42% Cabernet Sauvi
+Timelessly crisp, fresh and lively with herbs, olive and pepper on the palate and in the finish, the wine is a blend of 51% Merlot, 42% Cabernet Sauvignon.

 |2016||Château Les Ormes de Pez (St. Estèphe)|